 - Details of Country of the remittee (In which remittance is to be made)

 - Complete Main place of the business of the remittee

 - Form 10F duly filled by the authorized person of the remittee.

 - Document of Tax residency certificate from the remittee (Tax registration of the country in which remittee is registered).

 - Section under which order/certificate has been obtained ( if any )

 6. Other details needed

-- Father’s name of the authorised person /signing person
+- Father’s name of the authorized person /signing person

-- Designation of the authorised person /signing person
+- Designation of the authorized person /signing person

 - Proof of payment of Tax on fund transfer from India,